rsolorio/SoloPlayerH/README.md

   - This can be used to group tracks that belong to the same album
 - addDate
   - Full timestamp describing when the song was added to the collection
-  - ID3 mapping: custom AddDate tag
+  - ID3 mapping: custom TXXX:AddDate
   - Fallback: file creation date
 - changeDate
   - Full timestamp describing when the song's metadata or information was updated
-  - ID3 mapping: custom ChangeDate tag
+  - ID3 mapping: custom TXXX:ChangeDate
   - Fallback: file modification date
 - replaceDate
   - Full timestamp describing when the song's file or audio signature changed meaning that the file was replaced by a different one.